 Looking for an idea for a dinner date or somewhere for loved ones on a special occasion in Singapore, but you’re bored of the usual fancy restaurant options?
 Try going for a dinner cruise on board the Royal Albatross, Singapore’s only luxury tall ship.

 I’ve been living in Singapore for close to ten years, but I only knew about Royal Albatross last year when they held a sunset party cruise.
-When I found out they also do dinner cruise, I had to check them out!
+When I found out they also do dinner cruises, I had to check them out!
 Here is my experience on the dinner cruise on Royal Albatross.

 About the Royal Albatross Tall Ship

 The Royal Albatross ship hails all the way from the opposite side of the world, Chicago, before undergoing the long 15,000 km journey to Singapore to be renovated.

 But what the website didn’t mention is that the yacht was a shoot location of The Dark Knight, a Batman trilogy from 2008 – and personally I think it’s the best Batman movie so far.
 How cool is that??

 Okay, but even without the Hollywood fame, this ship is still a pretty cool one to be on board.